Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo

 Turn memory shorter than the land’s.

-Thumboo’s poem, “Bukit Panjang, Hill, Village, Town” (and also one of his longest in recent years), is one that succinctly surmises the evolution of Bukit Panjang from when it “Culled our season years before we/ Glimpsed your contours.
+Thumboo’s poem, “Bukit Panjang, Hill, Village, Town” (and also one of his longest in recent years), succinctly surmises the evolution of Bukit Panjang from when it “Culled our season years before we/ Glimpsed your contours.
 You/ Rolled south to be the tip of Mother Asia,/ Picking up names like Bukit Batok.
-You/ Finally stopped for tectonic breath, at Mt/ Sophia…” to when it had “Small clusters of rubber, durian, Mango,/ Tembusu, pulasan, mangosteen…”.
-But more than just its physical evolution, Thumboo infuses his poem with history—making references to Bukit Batok during key points in Singapore’s history, mirroring the growth of Bukit Batok with that of Singapore’s: “…your last spur is Fort Canning./ Still steady stately un-stressed, you/ Our vigilant secret dragon saw your further / Than Brit radars…” and “Trying to spot Konfrontasi: a word, a fear,/ A rant…” Thumboo’s poetry is more than a recounting of the shifting cityscape of Singapore – it is a recounting of the country’s story.
-This is particularly pertinent in “Bukit Panjang, Hill, Village, Town” where it
+You/ Finally stopped for tectonic breath, at Mt/ Sophia” to when it had “Small clusters of rubber, durian, Mango,/ Tembusu, pulasan, mangosteen”.
+But more than just its physical evolution, Thumboo infuses his poem with history, making references to Bukit Batok during key points in Singapore’s history, mirroring the growth of Bukit Batok with that of Singapore’s: “your last spur is Fort Canning./ Still steady stately un-stressed, you/ Our vigilant secret dragon saw your further / Than Brit radars” and “Trying to spot Konfrontasi: a word, a fear,/ A rant” Thumboo’s poetry is more than a recounting of the shifting cityscape of Singapore: it is a recounting of the country’s story.
+This is particularly pertinent in “Bukit Panjang, Hill, Village, Town”:

 Thumboo’s poetry functions in the same vein as old places – he uses text to recreate or even preserve physical spaces familiar to us, and infuses them with emotion, history and meaning, filling it with significance.
-His poetry documents our progress as a nation, through the changes in its landscape, marking out particular moments through his personal memories and experiences, his own thoughts and ruminations and then leaves us to our own reflections and conclusions.
+His poetry documents our progress as a nation through the changes in its landscape, marking out particular moments through his personal memories and experiences, his own thoughts and ruminations, and then leaves us to our own reflections and conclusions.
 Both physical spaces as well as literary ones work in tandem to help to “preserve the past, [and] ensure the future”.

 REFERENCES